gideonomwami/HR-Analytics-by-Power-BI-and-Ms.-Excel-/README.md

 -	Life Sciences and Medical education backgrounds are associated with the highest attrition rates.
 -	Research Scientists and Laboratory Technicians report the highest job satisfaction scores overall.
 -	Sales Executives and Human Resources staff exhibit lower satisfaction, with a higher frequency of low satisfaction ratings.
+## Recommended HR Actions
+- Retention Strategy for Young Talent: Launch targeted engagement programs for employees under 35, especially in R&D and Sales.
+- Revise Recruitment & Onboarding: Especially for Life Sciences and Medical fields where attrition is highest.
+- Boost Satisfaction in Sales Roles: Consider re-evaluating KPIs, incentives, or job design.
+- Diversity and Inclusion Monitoring: Investigate why older female employees are exiting at a higher rate.
+- Targeted Learning & Development: Offer role-based upskilling and career growth pathways for departments with low satisfaction.
+- Departmental Deep-Dives: Conduct exit interviews in high-attrition departments to refine culture and policies.
+## Conclusion
+By leveraging Power BI to visualize and explore HR data, the organization gains a clear view of employee lifecycle dynamics.
+These insights enable data-driven decisions for reducing turnover, enhancing job satisfaction, and shaping a resilient, future-ready workforce.